deedy5/primp/README.md

         max_redirects (int, optional): Maximum redirects to follow.
 Default 20.
 Applies if `follow_redirects` is True. verify (bool, optional): Verify SSL certificates.
 Default is True. ca_cert_file (str, optional): Path to CA certificate store.
-Default is None. http1 (bool, optional): Use only HTTP/1.1.
-Default is None. http2 (bool, optional): Use only HTTP/2.
-Default is None.
+Default is None. https_only`: Restrict the Client to be used with HTTPS only requests.
+Default is `false`. http2_only`: If true - use only HTTP/2; if false - use only HTTP/1.
+Default is `false`.

     """
 ```